 T-Rotations

-This is another great oblique exercise that you can do with zero equipment!
+This is another good oblique workout that you can do with zero equipment!
 First, put yourself into a push-up position.
 Then, slowly rotate one arm away from the ground and toward the ceiling.
 Your body should naturally rotate until you are on your side, feet stacked on top of each other.

 Your body will form a natural T position here.
 Hold this position for 3 seconds before slowly returning to the starting position.
 Then repeat on the other side.